When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

-\begin{theorem} Consider the symmetric two-sided system under Assumption~\ref{ass:illustrative} with Poisson arrivals at rate $\lambda/2$ for each type and equal waiting cost rates $c_1 = c_2 = c$.
-In the fluid limit, the optimal policy maintains a constant ratio between the average waiting cost rate $W^*$ and the average matching cost rate $M^*$:
+\begin{proposition} Consider the symmetric two-sided steady-state fluid benchmark under Assumption~\ref{ass:illustrative}, with mean arrival rate $\lambda/2$ for each type and equal waiting cost rates $c_1=c_2=c$.
+For a common positive fluid queue level $\bar X>0$, the associated steady-state cost rate is

-where $2\beta$ is the elasticity of the matching cost function with respect to the common queue length. \end{theorem}